The Lively Blog

 Whether you drive your car, take public transportation or ride your bike, there is a commuter benefit for you.

-Typically, commuter benefits come in the form of either a Mass Transit Account or Parking Account.
+Typically, pre-tax commuter benefits come in the form of either a Mass Transit Account or Parking Account.
 Unfortunately, they’re usually not offered as one all-encompassing commuter benefits account that can be used for any qualified expense.

 Mass Transit Accounts